 \section{Technical studies}

-To better understand the technical details of this method, we investigate the dependence of the LO CNN on variables such as the resolution and kinematic window.
-We also confirm the consistency between binary and ternary classifiers by introducing a projection of scores in the latter case, which has also been studied in ref.~\cite{Chen:2019uar}.
-Finally, we demonstrate how robust the performance of the CNN is even when applied to testing samples from a distribution it is not trained on with different $S/B$ ratios and decay widths.
+To better understand the technical details of our method, we investigate the dependence of the 0-jet FNNh on variables such as the resolution and kinematic window.
+We also confirm the consistency between 0- and 1-jet binary and ternary classifiers by introducing a projection of scores in the latter case, which has also been studied in Ref.~\cite{Chen:2019uar}.
+Finally, we demonstrate how robust the performance of the FNNh is even when applied to testing samples from a distribution which it is not trained on with different $S/B$ ratios and decay widths.
 All the following studies are based upon $4.5$-TeV resonances.